Open-Markets-Initiative/latency-lab/example/README.md

 ## Directions

-For now use examples to understand program templates, wiki will be up shortly.
+For now use examples to understand how to template a latency program, wiki will be up shortly.